Singapore starts countdown to elections, forms panel for constituencies

 “It is now in the midst of its deliberations and will make its recommendations to the prime minister when it has completed its review,” it said.

-Reporting by Aradhana Aravindan, Anshuman Daga and Fathin Ungku; Editing by Clarence Fernandez, Darren Schuettler and Tom Hogue
+Additional reprting by Fathin Ungku; Editing by Clarence Fernandez, Darren Schuettler and Tom Hogue